zsotroav/ChipperShare/protocol_history.md

 ### Data exchange

-The server will now send the file's size before sending the file.
+The server will now send the file's size in exactly 4 bytes before sending the file.

 Order of sent data:
 - Filename
-- File size
+- File size (fixed 4 bytes)
 - File data

 ## Version 2 - Cross-platform